amf71/cloneMap/README.md

 ## Installation

-You can use devtools::install_github() to install dndscv from this repository:
+You can use devtools::install_github() to install cloneMap from this repository:

 `devtools::install_github("amf71/cloneMap")`